 It is that simple, there is no such thing as a free link.
-It is going to cost you time or money.
+Link building is going to cost you time or money.
 So what is best for you – time or money?

 Table of Contents